benaitcheson/T2A2_Marketplace_App/README.md

 ## Roadmap

 In the future I would like to add some automation to the site.
+Possibly give some standard advice.

 ---